 Types of cases heard in the Children Court

-The Children Court has the power to deal with most criminal offences which have been committed by children.
+The Children Court has the power to deal with most criminal offences committed by children.
 Hearings for all minor offences are held in the Children Court, as are most serious, indictable offences.
 Indictable offences are crimes so serious that the charges must normally be heard before a jury in the higher courts.

-Under Bunreacht na hEireann (the Irish Constitution) a child has a right to be tried before a jury for non-minor offences.
-The judge however must be willing to hear the non-minor offences in the Children Court before the child is offered the choice of court.
+Under the Irish Constitution a child has a right to be tried before a jury for non-minor offences.
+The judge asks the child if they want to have their case heard:

 Children and adults charged with the same offences

-Different rules apply when a child, who is charged with a serious offence which would normally be dealt with by a higher court than the Children Court, pleads guilty to the offences before the judge of the Children Court has sent the case forward to the higher court.
-In that case, the judge of the Children Court may send the child to the higher court for sentencing only.
-Before this can happen, however, the child is required to sign a plea of guilty and the court must be satisfied that the child understands the seriousness of the offence and the facts which are alleged against him or her.
-The consent of the Director of Public Prosecutions must also consent to the child’s guilty plea.
+If a serious offence would normally be dealt with by a higher court, but a child pleads guilty in the Children Court before the judge has sent the case to the higher court, then the judge can only send the child to the higher court for sentencing.
+However, before this can happen the child must sign a plea of guilty, and the court must be satisfied that the child understands the seriousness of the offence and the allegations against them.
+The Director of Public Prosecutions must also consent to the child’s guilty plea.

 Privacy of the Children Court

 The Children Court is a private court and there are restrictions on who can be present in the courtroom when the court is sitting.
 The following people are allowed in the courtroom during Children Court proceedings:

 - The parents or guardian of the child concerned

 - The child and their legal representatives

 - People directly involved in the proceedings (for example, witnesses)